-Tony MacDonald is the director of the Urban Coast Institute (UCI) at Monmouth University and was previously the Executive Director of the Coastal States Organization (CSO) from 1998-2005.
-CSO, based in Washington, DC, represents the interests of the Governors of the United States’ 35 coastal states and territories on coastal and ocean policy matters.
+Tony MacDonald is the director of the Monmouth University Urban Coast Institute (UCI).
+He was previously the executive director of the Coastal States Organization (CSO) from 1998-2005.
+CSO, based in Washington, DC, represents the interests of the governors of the nation’s 35 coastal states and territories on coastal and ocean policy matters.

-Karl Vilacoba is the Urban Coast Institute’s Communications Director.
+Karl Vilacoba is the Urban Coast Institute’s communications director and the communications lead/project manager for the Mid-Atlantic Ocean Data Portal.
 Prior to joining the UCI, Karl worked for the North Jersey Transportation Planning Authority, where he oversaw a variety of public outreach efforts and served as managing editor of InTransition, a national transportation magazine published in partnership with the New Jersey Institute of Technology.
 Karl previously spent a decade as a news reporter and editor for newspapers in the Jersey Shore area and at USA Today’s Manhattan Bureau.
 A lifelong Shore resident, Karl also served for several years as a member of the Lake Como Unified Planning & Zoning Board and the borough’s Environmental Commission.

-Vice Admiral Paul Gaffney, USN (Ret.), is an Ocean Policy Fellow with the UCI and President Emeritus of Monmouth University.
-He also served as President of the National Defense University.
-He is a former Chief of Naval Research and former Commander of Naval Meteorology and Oceanography.
-He was appointed as a Commissioner, U.S. Commission on Ocean Policy and served during its full term, chaired the Ocean Research Advisory Panel and currently Chairs the Ocean Exploration Advisory Board.
-Along with Professor Ausubel, he co-chaired the Decadal Review of the National Ocean Exploration Program.
-The National Academy of Engineering selected him as a Member and he serves on the National Academies Gulf Research Board.
+Vice Admiral Paul Gaffney, USN (Ret.), is an ocean policy fellow with the UCI and president emeritus of Monmouth University.
+He also served as president of the National Defense University.
+He is a former chief of naval research and former commander of naval meteorology and oceanography.
+He was appointed as a commissioner with the U.S. Commission on Ocean Policy and served during its full term, chaired the Ocean Research Advisory Panel and currently chairs the Ocean Exploration Advisory Board.
+Along with Rockefeller University Professor Jesse Ausubel, he co-chaired the Decadal Review of the National Ocean Exploration Program.
+The National Academy of Engineering selected him as a member and he serves on the National Academies Gulf Research Board.